The holiday season is upon us!

-Say Goodbye to Shy // My course and ebook on how to get better at speaking a language even if you’re introverted and/or shy.
+Language Learning Accelerator // My course and ebook on how to get better at time management when learning a language even if you’re crazy busy.

 Assimil Coursebook // Assimil is my favorite course book because of the audio and written material available.
 Once again, the majority of their products are available to French speakers, but there are quite a few books for English speakers as well.

 Conversation Countdown // Benny Lewis has a great course out that helps you get started with a language as a part of a week-long challenge.

 Kindle Fire Tablet // I bring my Kindle with me everywhere.
 It’s an incredibly affordable tablet and I can store all the things that I need on it to carry with me wherever I go.

 Glossika // Glossika is a fantastic language learning tool that aids both reading and comprehension.
 They’re available in a variety of languages including some hard-to-find languages.

 Pimsleur // This is one of my favorite audio resources available to language learners and it is published in numerous languages.
 It’s on the pricier side, but it has been worth the investment for me.